 By Yuka Tachibana and Yasuyuki Syuri.
 Released in Japan as “Seijo no Maryoku wa Bannou desu” by Kadokawa Books.
-Released in North America by Seven Seas.
+Released in North America by Airship.
 Translated by Julie Goniwich.

 This may sound like a comparison only I would make (because it is), but a lot of Saint’s Magic Power Is Omnipotent is starting to feel like Der Werwolf to me.
 Specifically, our saint tends to regard herself as just an ordinary researcher who can use ingredients really well, whereas in reality everyone else in the world knows that she’s a… well, a SAINT.
 Literally, as we see here, as a gift that she gives to a colleague ends up healing permanent burn scars that another woman had on her face.
 It’s as biblical as they come, frankly, lacking only Sei literally laying hands on her.
 That said… no one actually mentions this happened to Sei, because I think they realize quickly that telling her “you did a miracle that saved by friend, I would die for you” would just make Sei feel uncomfortable.
 And she’s got enough trouble as it is, because a simple visit to the opera might torpedo her first love!